Can a Limited Company Buy a Residential Property and rent it to me? When directors want to live in a company house

 It can be done, but I advise you to research thoroughly whether it is a tax-efficient strategy.

-You could end up incurring a Benefit In Kind tax penalty unless you paid commercial rent to your company.
+You could incur a Benefit In Kind tax penalty unless you paid commercial rent to your company.

 Any gain on selling the property would be subject to corporation tax.

-Basic-rate taxpayers should avoid buying through a Limited Company while higher-rate taxpayers who are not looking to take salary or dividends from the company can reduce their tax liability from 40% personal tax to 20% corporation tax.
+Basic-rate taxpayers should avoid buying through a Limited Company, while higher-rate taxpayers who are not looking to take salary or dividends from the company can reduce their tax liability from 40% personal tax to 19% corporation tax.

-The bigger picture is not can a business buy a house but whether it is financially prudent from a tax perspective for a company to buy a house for a Director.
+The bigger picture is not whether a business can buy a house but whether it is financially prudent from a tax perspective for a company to buy a house for a Director.

 How to pay less tax as a Limited Company